Used Citroen C4 Picasso (Mk1, 2007-2013) review

-A full used buyer’s guide on the Citroen C4 Picasso and Citroen Grand C4 Picasso covering the C4 Picasso Mk1 (2007-2013)
+A full used buyer's guide on the Citroen C4 Picasso covering the Mk1 model that was on sale between 2007 and 2013

 While some recent Citroens have been rather forgettable, the brand has some cracking models in its range.
 The original C4 Picasso and Grand C4 Picasso are proof of this, with stylish design on the outside and some truly innovative features inside.
 Yet it’s clear Citroen still had work to do when this Mk1 version was developed, as reliability has been shaky.
 It’s undoubtedly comfortable, practical, versatile and great value, but before you buy a C4 Picasso, you need to make sure everything works and that there’s no damage from doing what the car was designed to do: carry families.

 There is a fine selection of people carriers on sale right now, but if your budget doesn’t stretch to a new model, Citroen’s original five-seater C4 Picasso, and the seven-seat Grand model, are great choices.
 They’re good to drive, easy to use, practical, well equipped and genuinely innovative, and proved a big hit when new.
 Plus, they picked up the coveted Auto Express MPV of the Year award back in 2007.

 Despite their all-round usability, the C4 Picasso and Grand C4 Picasso suffer heavy depreciation – like most Citroens – so you can now buy one for under £3,000.
 This is spectacular value.